src-mgra/calculate-component/README.md

             < app-calc-component value=5 selCalc='circumference'></app-calc-component >

-in directory clac-component you can build the component with npm run build
+in directory clac-component you can build the component with

+## build component

+npm run build

-and publish it later with
+and publish it later as a npm-package with

-npm publish
+npm publish --access=public

+(set keys and license before)

 ## Development server